Get In Touch

 • De facto relationships

-Moving forward requires complex decisions to be made and it is important to have expert advice right from the beginning.
-Most matters can be settled without going to court, either informally or through consent orders or other legal documents.
+Moving forward requires complex decisions, and therefore it is important to have expert advice right from the beginning.
+Fortunately, most matters can be settled without going to court, either informally or through consent orders or other legal documents.

-An application for divorce can be made if a marriage has irretrievably broken down.
-It does not require the consent of both partners.
-A couple must be separated for 12 months before a divorce application can be made, but separation does not necessarily require you to live in separate residences.
-If you have children under the age of 18, the court will also need to be satisfied that proper arrangements have been put in place for the care of those children.
+You can make an application for divorce if a marriage has irretrievably broken down.
+Importantly, the process does not require the consent of both partners.
+A couple must be separated for 12 months before they can make a divorce application; however, separation does not necessarily require living in separate residences.
+Additionally, if you have children under the age of 18, the court must also be satisfied that proper arrangements are in place for their care.

-A divorce order is not required before settling your financial affairs or putting in place parenting arrangements.
-However, if a divorce has been granted there is a 12-month limitation period within which to bring court proceedings for property settlement or spousal maintenance.
-If you are outside of the limitation period, you may still have a right to bring court proceedings, depending on the circumstances of your matter.
+You do not need a divorce order before settling your financial affairs or putting parenting arrangements in place.
+However, once a court grants a divorce there is a 12-month limitation period within which you must bring court proceedings for property settlement or spousal maintenance.
+If you are outside this limitation period, you may still have a right to bring court proceedings depending on the circumstances of your matter.

 De facto relationships

 De facto couples can also access remedies under family law legislation.
-When a couple have not been legally married, a number of factors will be considered to determine whether they were in a de facto relationship, for example, the length and nature of the relationship, financial dependence or interdependence, the care and support of children, or whether the relationship was registered under state law.
+When a couple has not been legally married, the court will consider several factors to determine whether a de facto relationship existed.
+For example, the court may examine the length and nature of the relationship, financial dependence or interdependence, the care and support of children, or whether the relationship was registered under state law.

-In some cases, you may first need to prove that you were in a de facto relationship to pursue a family law matter, and our team can help you with that process.
+In some cases, you may first need to prove that a de facto relationship existed before pursuing a family law matter.
+Our team can assist you with this process.

-For de facto partners, any court proceedings for a property settlement must be commenced within two years of separating.
-However, once again, extensions can be obtained in some circumstances.
+For de facto partners, you must commence any court proceedings for a property settlement within two years of separation.
+However, extensions may be obtained in some circumstances.

 Property settlement

-A property settlement involves the division of assets, liabilities, and financial resources between a couple whose relationship has broken down, and legally finalises their financial affairs.
-A legal property settlement enables the parties to move on with their respective financial activities and may facilitate stamp duty concessions when transferring certain assets such as real estate.
+A property settlement involves dividing assets, liabilities, and financial resources between a couple whose relationship has broken down and legally finalises their financial affairs.
+As a result, a legal property settlement enables the parties to move forward with their respective financial activities and may facilitate stamp duty concessions when transferring certain assets such as real estate.

-The division of assets can be achieved through a financial agreement, consent orders or court proceedings.
-It is essential that you are aware of all financial implications before you finalise a property settlement.
+Parties can divide assets through a financial agreement, consent orders, or court proceedings.
+Therefore, it is essential that you understand all financial implications before finalising a property settlement.

 Spousal maintenance

-Spousal maintenance means that one person from a former relationship provides financially for the other and may apply to both marriage and de facto relationships.
+Spousal maintenance means that one person from a former relationship provides financial support to the other, and it may apply to both marriages and de facto relationships.

-An order for spousal maintenance is generally made for a limited period of time with the intention of providing a former spouse with some support while they re-establish themselves and set up for their future.
-Orders can be made on an urgent, interim, or final basis and can provide for payments to be made periodically (for example, fortnightly or monthly), or in a lump sum.
+Generally, the court makes an order for spousal maintenance for a limited period with the intention of providing a former spouse with support while they re-establish themselves and prepare for the future.
+The court can make orders on an urgent, interim, or final basis and may require payments to be made periodically (for example, fortnightly or monthly) or in a lump sum.

 Spousal maintenance is separate from child support and child maintenance payments, which are paid for the benefit of a child.
-A party can be ordered to pay both spousal maintenance and child support, however, the court may take into consideration any child support payable when determining an application for spousal maintenance.
+In some cases, a party may be ordered to pay both spousal maintenance and child support.
+However, the court may take any child support payable into consideration when determining a spousal maintenance application.

 Parenting arrangements

-Parenting arrangements can address issues such as where children live, how much time they spend with each parent and other specific issues in relation to education or healthcare.
-Under family law legislation parenting arrangements must be made in the best interests of the child.
-There is a presumption that shared parental responsibility is best for the child, but this will not be the case in all situations.
-Shared parental responsibility means that parents are required to consult each other regarding long-term decisions for the child and does not necessarily mean that the child will spend equal time with each parent.
+Parenting arrangements can address issues such as where children live, how much time they spend with each parent, and other specific matters relating to education or healthcare.
+Under family law legislation, parenting arrangements must be made in the best interests of the child.
+Generally, the law presumes that shared parental responsibility is in the child’s best interests; however, this will not apply in all situations.
+Shared parental responsibility means that parents must consult each other regarding long-term decisions for the child and does not necessarily mean that the child will spend equal time with each parent.

 No matter what your circumstances, our experienced Adelaide family lawyers are here for you.
-We recommend alternative dispute resolution processes wherever possible to help deliver workable, cost-effective solutions while ensuring that your interests and legal rights are protected every step of the way.
-Should your matter not be resolved out of court, we are competent advocates with a strong working knowledge of family law court processes and systems.
+Wherever possible, we recommend alternative dispute resolution processes to help deliver workable, cost-effective solutions while ensuring that your interests and legal rights remain protected every step of the way.
+However, if your matter cannot be resolved outside of court, we are competent advocates with a strong working knowledge of family law court processes and systems.

 If you need assistance, contact one of our lawyers at [email protected] or call 08 8155 5322 for expert legal advice.